Centerpin Fishing For Salmon: Guide Tips and Tricks

 One of my guide buddies with a late fall salmon caught while centerpin fishing for salmon

-Centerpin fishing for salmon is so effective because it gives the angler the ability to present a bait under a float in a very controlled manner and allows you to cover a lot of water well.
-You can control the depth and speed of the bait better, make long drifts, and detect bites easily.
+Centerpin fishing for salmon is effective because it enables you to present a bait under a float in a very controlled manner, and it allows you to cover a lot of water.
+Good anglers can control the depth and speed of the bait better, make long drifts, and detect bites easily with a Centerpin and a good float.
 All this equals more salmon in the net.

 Centerpin Fishing For Salmon